 The Diana Award – Smart Schools

 Get Confident – an app with a Help Desk to tackle bullying, a place to share your experiences and the app connects with a VR headset.
 You are able to select different scenarios with the VR headset, one to practice standing up for yourself and gaining confidence, and another which allows you to practice talking to a teacher or parent if you feel as though you are not ready to do so.
 The app has a section where you write down things that a bully has said to you, this helps to make the VR as real as possible to the user.
-After you have completed the VR experience you can talk to the live Help Desk about what happened and will be given encouragement and helpful tips on how to tackle to scenario next time.
+After you have completed the VR experience you can talk to the live Help Desk about what happened and will be given encouragement and helpful tips on how to tackle the scenario next time.

 Fashion of the Future